edHelper.com

 By Colleen Messina

-1 Dogs have been called "man's best friend."
+1 Dogs have been called man's best friend.
 Some people think it is because dogs love us no matter what.
 Other people believe it is because dogs have helped people for thousands of years.
 Many people love dogs just because they are wonderful friends and companions.

 2 The first dog-like creatures appeared about thirty million years ago.
 Later, wolves and people began to hang out together because they hunted the same prey.
-Soon, the wolves chomped on leftover bones around the blazing, prehistoric campfires.
+Soon, the wolves chomped on leftover bones around blazing prehistoric campfires.
 People liked their company and their help in cleaning up old bones and gristle.
 They played with the scruffy wolf cubs.
 These straggly wolves became the first domesticated dogs about 12,000 years ago.

 3 Ancient Egyptians liked dogs.
 They bred big mastiffs and slender greyhounds.
 Many breeds of dogs existed by the first century B.C.
 Pictures of dogs were on paintings, on models, and on plaques from ancient cultures.
 Egyptians worshipped Anubis, a jackal god, about 3,000 years ago.
 They even put collars on their pets like we do today.